kohkimakimoto/EArray/README.md

 $earray->exists("foo/foo2-1")          # false
 ```

-You can change a default delimiter.
+You can change the default delimiter.

 ```php
 <?php